What Is Short Bowel Syndrome?

 - What kinds of food should I eat?

-If your child has short bowel syndrome, ask your doctor how you can make sure he’s getting the nutrition he needs to grow.
+If your child has short bowel syndrome, ask your doctor how you can make sure they are getting the nutrition they need to grow.

 Treatment has two goals: to ease symptoms and give you enough vitamins and minerals.
 The kind of treatment you get depends on how severe your condition is.